Kaz2024/Kaz2024/README.md

 - 👋 Hi, I’m @Kaz2024
 - 👀 I’m interested in video editing and travelling.
-- 🌱 I’m currently learning to code as a beginner, still exploring and not sure if it is for me.
+- 🌱 I’m currently learning to code as a beginner, still exploring !!
 - 💞️ I’m looking to collaborate on new projects.
 - 📫 How to reach me on here!!